legendu-net/blog/misc/content/2020-02-12-tips-on-pex.markdown

     > 1: numpy==1.18.1
     >    But this pex only contains:
     >      numpy-1.18.1-cp37-cp37m-macosx_10_9_x86_64.whl

+2. Python with the same version as the one that generated the pex file need to be installed in on the machine to run the pex file.
+    And the Python executable must be searchable by `/usr/bin/env` if you use the default settings.
+    It is kind of like that Java need to be installed on the machine to run a JAR application.

 3. If theree are multiple versions of Python installed in your system, you use the option `--python` to specify the Python interpreter